-Keeping Nurses in Beaufort and Jasper Counties
+Keeping Nurses in Beaufort, Jasper, and Hampton Counties

 “My wife and I are both nurses at Hilton Head Hospital and we’re expecting our second child in October.
 I just can’t say enough good things about this program; it helps alleviate some of the financial responsibilities of being a parent and also with the growing cost of living in this area.”